 4. Updates.
 We will post updates through both our app and our website whenever we damn well please during the Scavenger Hunt (FKA GISH).
 Items may be added or removed from the List without notice.
 Rules may be changed mid-Hunt without advance notice, so stay on it and don’t complain if something changes and you’re asleep at the wheel.
 You may stalk the Updates, but not GISH personnel.
 Celery stalking is allowed with a valid permit.

 5. Behavior.
 You are not permitted to physically, emotionally, or psychologically hurt, berate, bully, or otherwise attack yourself, another participant, or anyone inside or outside the Scavenger Hunt.
 We take this rule seriously!
 Any abuse of other participants during the Hunt whatsoever or for any reason will not be tolerated.
 If you feel the need to attack someone– including yourself– don’t.
 We mean it.
 This doesn’t mean you can’t disagree, and note that we’re not going to mediate casual disputes—we trust you to work those out amongst yourselves with respect and decency.
 But all behavior on the app or any other GISH platform, past or present, real or fictional must be kind and no abuse will be tolerated.
+This includes being unkind to animals and other living things in any way.
 Violators could be penalized with loss of respect, loss of points, loss of access to our Bunker for midnight pool parties, or even GISH banishment.
 Be cool.

 5a.
 Conflict Resolution.
 All conflicts between teams or teammates must be resolved through a bubblegum duel at high noon.
 Might makes right, so the biggest unburst bubble wins.